Families Affected By Mississippi ICE Raids Scramble To Find Support

 "The system sees numbers," Medina says.
 "I know the people by name.
 I know that they are hard workers, they are people of faith, they are family people, community people.
 They were not at Walmart killing somebody else, they were working."

-Evelyn is a 20-year-old born in Miss. to parents who are originally from Guatemala.
+Evelyn is a 20-year-old born in Mississippi to parents who are originally from Guatemala.
 She asked not to disclose her last name because her father was also arrested.
-Her already traumatized family fears they may face further repercussions.
+Her already-traumatized family fears further repercussions.

 Evelyn describes a community left battling paranoia.